 Thanks for your interest in the Farm Bureau’s Young Farmers and Ranchers (YF&R) program!
 YF&R’s mission is to attract and empower future Farm Bureau leaders and increase the interest in agriculture as a way of life and a local career path.
 Our committee is designed to facilitate professional development and social networking opportunities among young farmers, ranchers and people who work in agriculture related jobs.

 YF&R is designed for young people between the ages of 18-35 who share an interest in improving themselves and agriculture.
 Our program provides an opportunity for agriculturists to connect with individuals who have the same professional interests and challenges.
 The three basic purposes of the program are: 1) assist young farmers and ranchers in solving problems and challenges in their daily lives, 2) expose young people to Farm Bureau, and 3) develop leadership abilities in young men and women.

-Activities and events throughout the year help provide scholarships to college students in agricultural curriculums, along with and donations to Monterey County Ag Education, Ag Against Hunger, and the Monterey County Food Bank.
-Over $75,000 in scholarships have been awarded in the past 10 years, and the food drive in December collected 90 pounds of canned goods for the food bank!
+Activities and events throughout the year help provide scholarships to college students in agricultural curriculums, along with and donations to Monterey County Ag Education, San Benito County and Monterey County Food Banks.
+Over $85,000 in scholarships have been awarded in the past 10 years, and the food drive in December collected 90 pounds of canned goods for the food bank!

 The YF&R program is structured at the county, state and national levels.

 Our Central Coast YF&R committee meets on a regular basis to discuss issues affecting agriculture, tour local farming opertions, and to develop methods for promoting our county’s agriculture industry.

 Our bi-monthly meetings are generally held at the Monterey County Farm Bureau office, or on-site at a farm or facility, on the third Wednesday at 5:30PM (no meeting in July because of the Salinas Rodeo events).